benos-9k/GLAER/README.md

 The scripts currently run under (and the CMake project looks for) Python 2.7.

 The package [Beautiful Soup 4](http://www.crummy.com/software/BeautifulSoup/) is required and is included in GLAER for convenience.
+However, Beautiful Soup requires [lxml](http://lxml.de/installation.html) in order to parse XML.
+This can be installed with `pip install [--user] lxml`.
+On Windows, you may need to specify a version number if there is no pre-built package for the latest version, e.g `pip install lxml==3.4.1`.

 ## Test Project